Banter, firework emails and power ‘grab’ defended by ex-SFA chief in Marples trial

 The court previously heard that the idea of seeking “approval” in a training provider sale served as a “shorthand for the process by which notice was given in order to seek an assurance that the SFA did not intend to exercise its right of termination”.

-‘Retrospective’ change of control highlighted
+‘Retrospective’ change of control power

-Solomon raised that the SFA has never denied a change of control for a training provider before or after the 3aaa refusal.
+Adam Solomon KC, for the claimants, raised that the SFA has never denied a change of control for a training provider before or after the 3aaa refusal.

 He told the court that the agency had even agreed to retrospective applications for change of ownership in two cases after the providers were sold – one for QA Ltd and another for GP Strategies.

-Sir Peter said he was not personally involved in those retrospective changes of control and replied: “I would argue that [retrospective applications] was very bad form and something I would not expect to happen.”
+Sir Peter said he was not personally involved in those retrospective changes of control and replied: “I would argue that [retrospective applications] was very bad form and something I would not expect to happen”.

 This was months after KPMG had investigated 3aaa.
-While KPMG did not find “any evidence of deliberate circumvention of funding rules”, they had raised “quite significant errors in the data, that left a shadow of doubt in my mind”, according to Lauener.
+While KPMG did not find “any evidence of deliberate circumvention of funding rules”, they had raised “quite significant errors in the data, that left a shadow of doubt in my mind”, according to Sir Peter.
 The SFA clawed back £300,000 from 3aaa following KPMG’s report.

 Solomon identified Linford as the person who also triggered the KPMG investigation, claiming he had “animus” for 3aaa.